Project design definition

 Project design means any descriptive form written as instructions or drafted as a plan describing the construction or set-up of a lead abatement project area and work practices to be utilized during the lead abatement project.

-Project design means a detailed description of the procedures, processes, and engineering controls that will be used to address the abatement and reduction of lead-based paint hazards, protect building occupants from lead exposure, and protect the environment from lead contamination.
+Project design means a detailed description of the procedures, processes, and engineering controls that will be used to address the reduction of lead-based paint hazards, protect building occupants from lead exposure, and protect the environment from lead contamination.

 Project design means a project-related plan and specifications for the removal, enclosure, encapsulation handling, or repair of asbestos-containing material before an applicable renovation, demolition, or asbestos response action.